MarcoYou/MarcoYou.github.io/_posts/2021-03-05-Monetary-Policy-During-Crisis.md

 [Source](https://jsf.pm-research.com/content/early/2019/11/11/jsf.2019.1.089)

-Because of its size and also the fact that it is "Mortgage-Backed", meaning it comes from Americans' homes, made it so important.
+Because of its size and also the fact that it is "Mortgage-Backed", it made it so important in the U.S. Economy.

+And why am I talking about MBS? it is because **30-Year Fixed Average Mortgage Rate** follows